darius/traitor/la-rouchefoucauld-maxims.md

 It is all the opposites: imperious and servile, sincere and dissembling, forgiving and cruel, timid and rash.
-It has different leanings for the various tempers that turn it, and pledges now to glory, now to riches, now pleasures; so it changes with the changing of our ages, our fortunes, and our experiences, but cares not whether it have many or one humor, for it divides and rejoins as
+It has different inclinations for the various tempers that turn it, and pledges now to glory, now to riches, now pleasures; so it changes with the changing of our ages, our fortunes, and our experiences, but cares not whether it have many or one humor, for it divides and rejoins as